2eIWDoV7j4/ac-infinity-with-meross/Readme.md

 - Homebridge uses host networking for reliable mDNS/Bonjour discovery and stores data in `./homebridge`.
 - The automation container shares the host network so it can reach Homebridge at `http://localhost:8581`.
 - Both containers restart automatically unless stopped.
-- Rebuild (`docker compose build homebridge`) if you need newer plugin versions; the build step runs `npm install -g homebridge- acinfinity homebridge-meross` inside the Homebridge image.
+- Rebuild (`docker compose build homebridge`) if you need newer plugin versions; the build step pins `npm install -g homebridge- acinfinity@1.3.6 homebridge-meross@10.8.1` inside the Homebridge image.

 Access the UI at `http://<host-ip>:8581` (default credentials: admin/homebridge) and change the password after first login.
 Backup configs with `docker compose down` and the `./homebridge` volume.